Discussing the possible benefits of Becoming a Morning Person.

 The Reset and Recharge

 Mornings are absolutely peaceful.
 I love to sit with a fresh cup of coffee with nothing but the silence of the morning to keep me company.
-I sometimes will do a little bit of writing at this time or some reading but if either of these does not happen, the silence is enough.
+I sometimes will do a little bit of writing at this time or some reading.
+But if either of these does not happen, the silence is enough.

 Our minds are busy and stimulated constantly throughout each day and giving myself just a bit of silence works as a reset.
 I find that this has brought a charge to the day that I didn’t have before.

-Normally I’d stumble out of bed taking every single last moment I could possibly get before I would absolutely HAVE to be up.
+Normally I’d stumble out of bed taking every single last moment I could possibly get before I would absolutely have to be up.
 The hour of hitting the snooze was never enough and it set the tone for the entire rest of the day.

 I am in a better mood more regularly

 Now that I expect to be up early, I go to bed early.
 Being up early doesn’t mean you lose sleep.
 I think that’s important to note here.
+It is more a decision to have a set bed time then anything else.

 I get more done